Role of non-classicality in mediated spatial quantum correlations: From non-classical interactions to non-classical mediator

+{ Indeed, the coefficients $\alpha$ and $\beta$ defining the Hamiltonians in \eqref{eq:most_general_HAM_HMB} select which tensor-product factors of probe and mediator observables are activated in the interaction, and with what weights.
+Crucially, the explicit form of the Hamiltonians' commutator in Eq.~\eqref{eq:nonclassmediator} shows that each potentially non-vanishing contribution contains at least one commutator of mediator observables.
+Therefore, for any fixed choice of $\hat H_{AM}$ and $\hat H_{MB}$, the right-hand side of \eqref{eq:DeltaQ_le_f_commutator} depends on the mediator only through the collection of commutators of those mediator observables that appear in the two interaction terms.
+For notational convenience, we denote this dependence by

+where $[m_{AM},m_{MB}]$ denotes the collection $\{[m_{j_r},m_{l_r}]\}_{r=1}^{T}$ of mediator commutators appearing in the expansion of $[\hat H_{AM},\hat H_{MB}]$, and the subscript $H$ reminds that the explicit expression of $f_H([m_{AM},m_{MB}])$ is obtained only after specifying the Hamiltonians (i.e.\ the coefficients $\alpha$ and $\beta$), while its functional form is universally fixed by \eqref{eq:def_f_commutator} and by the general form of the Hamiltonians' commutator \eqref{eq:nonclassmediator}.
+Accordingly, we can rewrite \eqref{eq:DeltaQ_le_f_commutator} in the new form

+In this sense, once $Q$ and $t$ are fixed, an experimentally measured gain $\Delta Q_{\mathrm{corr}\,A:B}$ is upper-bounded by a function controlled by the non-commutativity of the mediator observables, which are dynamically involved in the interaction.}

-In what follows, we shall explore what happens when we send the commutator $ \left[ m_j, m_l \right]$ to 0.
-This is equivalent to considering a progressively more classical mediator, and formally restricting the upper bound to the possible value of $\Delta Q_{corr \ A:B}$ and the non-classicality condition expressed in \eqref{DeltaQ>0}.
+In what follows, we shall explore what happens when we send each of the commutators $ [m_{j_r},m_{l_r}]$ to 0.
+This is equivalent to considering a progressively more classical mediator, and formally restricting the upper bound to the possible value of $\Delta Q_{corr \ A:B}$.